How UK timber imports are bad for people and planet

 As the public's awareness of environmental issues increases, more and more sectors are keen to promote their green credentials.
 Fast fashion and fossil fuel companies are particularly notorious for greenwashing.

 In Sarawak, companies can also exploit a weaker governance system that doesn’t even require such transparency and consultation.
-In a worrying recent development, 200,000 hectares of territory traditionally occupied by Indigenous communities have been licenced to Samling, with over 50,000 hectares designated for conversion to palm oil plantations.
+In a worrying development, 200,000 hectares of territory traditionally occupied by Indigenous communities was licensed to Samling, with over 50,000 hectares designated for conversion to palm oil plantations.

 A group of villagers surround a digger holding signs saying "Stop the chop"